CharlesCarley/Raytracer/README.md

 It has been tested with CMake's VisualStudio and Unix Makefile generators.

-## Defines
+### Defines

-Optional defines used in this project.
+Optional definitions used in this project.

 | Option                  | Description                         | Default |
 |:------------------------|:------------------------------------|:-------:|